yucoder14/cs338/final1.md

 ### a.
 What new cookie did you see when you logged in as Alice?

-Upon logging in as alice, I see a cookie named "session" whose value is some base64 encoded text
+Upon logging in as Alice, I see a cookie named "session" whose value is some encoded text

 ### b.
 What is a session cookie?